Helping the Imagine Heroes

 When a child suffers from a serious illness and/or a severe handicap, there are many consequences for the family.
 There is a specific impact on siblings, who often become withdrawn.
 Indeed, it may feel illegitimate to express one’s needs, worries, anger, feelings… in view of what the young patient and his/her parents are going through.
 This little-known issue was addressed by Muriel Scibilia in her new book entitled “Sortir de l’ombre : les frères et les soeurs des enfants gravement malades” (Bringing the brothers and sisters of seriously ill children out of the shadows).
 By sharing the testimonies of 12 young adults and the insight of a dozen experts (child psychiatrists, oncologists, historians of siblings…), this book suggest key clues on how to act so that the brothers and sisters of seriously ill children are no longer collateral victims.

 To make the voices of young patients heard, we had already supported Muriel Scibilia’s previous book “Côté nuit côté soleil: des jeunes racontent leur traversée du cancer” published in 2014*.
 “Bringing the brothers and sisters of seriously ill children out of the shadows “* is the natural follow-up.
 The author’s rights are donated to research on childhood cancer via the French-Swiss association “Enfance & Cancer”.

 * The two books are available on order in all bookshops and major retailers: FNAC, Cultura, Leclerc…

 Your generosity is essential to support our mission.

-and sent to : Les Amis du Projet Imagine – 4 rue Saint-Saëns – 75 015 Paris.
+and send it to: Les Amis du Projet Imagine – 4 rue Saint-Saëns – 75 015 Paris.

-It is by joining forces that we will do great things!
+By joining forces, we will do great things together!